agrawal-rohit/npm-library-template/README.md

 ## How to Contribute

-We encourage contributions from the community.
-If you're looking to contribute, please read our [Contributing Guide](CONTRIBUTING.md) to get started.
+Apes together strong.
+If you'd like to help out, please read the [Contributing Guide](CONTRIBUTING.md) to get started.

 ## License